cheul0518/PersonalProject/MaskMaker/README.md

-This application is to make the mask for a single object.
+This application is to make the mask for a single object: mask.exe

 <img src=https://raw.githubusercontent.com/cheul0518/PersonalProject/main/MaskMaker/pics/1.png width='250'>